Suryaa07/LTTS_Webpage/README.md

 6. Provide your registered email and click "Login."
 7. If the user is registered, a welcome screen will appear with the user's name.

-#### Note:
-- Ensure that you have Node.js and MongoDB installed on your system.
-- Customize the project according to your needs, such as email service configuration, database setup, or UI enhancements.